jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 ~~~
 The early twentieth-century Yiddish writer Sholem Asch,
 who wrote controversial novels about Jesus and Mary,
-had a reputation as a cheapskate.Legend has it
+had a reputation as a cheapskate.
+Legend has it
 that in the 1920s,Asch was visiting the
 Sea of Galilee,near the locale of the
 Sermon on the Mount,and wanted to take a boat